HIAP – Helsinki International Artist Programme is an international artist residency organisation which was established in 1998.

 Since 2019 HIAP is also responsible for managing the Villa Eläintarha artist residency which focuses on short term production residencies.

 Recent HIAP projects and collaborations include Post-Fossil Transition (2018-2020), So long, thanks agains for the fish (2021), Empowering Tools (2022) and Ukraine Solidarity Residencies Network (2022-).

 HIAP residencies in Suomenlinna & Cable Factory

 HIAP offers residencies for artists, curators and other cultural practitioners in Suomenlinna island and Cable Factory in Helsinki.
-The residency durations are 3 months (international residencies), 11 months (local residencies) and 1 month (curator residencies).
+The residency periods are between 1-11 months.
 The residencies offer time and space open-ended research and exploration.

 HIAP coordinates the reservations for Villa Eläintarha artist residency.
 The villa has seven rooms available for short-term (from 1 week to 2 months) production residencies.
 Villa Eläintarha is one of the remaining wooden villas at Linnunlaulu and a piece of urban villa culture in Helsinki from the turn of the 20th century.

 HIAP is dedicated to reducing the environmental impact of the organisation’s activities.
 Therefore we encourage the residents and our partner organisations to arrange travel to Helsinki via land or sea.

 +358 40 570 9617